Economy

 Business integrity

-Century Aluminum Company, Norðurál’s parent company, and all affiliated companies are committed to complying with the strictest requirements for honesty, ethics and integrity in business.
-A code of conduct has been set for management to counter dishonesty and immorality and to ensure that all of the company’s operations meet these requirements.
+Century Aluminum Company, Norðurál’s parent company, and all affiliated companies are committed to complying with the strictest requirements for honesty, ethics, and integrity in business.
+A code of conduct has been set for management to counter dishonesty and immorality and to ensure that all the company’s operations meet these requirements.

 No employee shall promise, give, or accept payments in cash or other valuables, whether personally or through an intermediary, to parties public or private, or to a spouse, partner, or child or other relative of such a party, for the purpose of influencing or rewarding the actions or decision-making of such parties, or to gain any advantage.